 Issues the designers have identified have been addressed in design proposals.
 Further Road Safety Audits will take place at the end of construction, and once it’s been operating for a while.

 The masterplan will take pressure off the Abbey Way Flyover, after recent maintenance extended its life by between 15 to 20 years.

 The map below gives a comprehensive overview of roadworks and any traffic issues in the High Wycombe area.
-Please note that it includes any works taking place on the road network, not just those being undertaken by Buckinghamshire County Council.
+Please note that it includes any works taking place on the road network, not just those being undertaken by Buckinghamshire Council.